glenjasper/search-keywords/README.md

 ======================
 [![License](https://poser.pugx.org/badges/poser/license.svg)](./LICENSE)

-Script that searches for keywords in .txt files, in the "Materials &amp; Methods" section
+Script that searches for keywords in .txt files, in the "Materials &amp; Methods" section.

 ## Table of content